C4Q/AC-Android/cohort_5.4/unit_01/01_18_DSA_String_Manipulation.md

 When the method `substring()` is called on an object of type `String`, it returns a shorter version of the original `String` object, based on what parameters are passed into the `substring()` method.

-The method `substring()` is an **Overloaded** method in the `String` class, meaning there are several methods with that same method signature, and are differntiated between each other based on the number, type, and order of its parameters.
+The method `substring()` is an **Overloaded** method in the `String` class, meaning there are several methods with that same method signature, and are differentiated between each other based on the number, type, and order of its parameters.

 The method `substring()` takes in indices of chars within a string - one of its several methods takes in 1 (one) index, another takes in 2 (two).
 The method that takes only one index as a parameter, takes the string it is called on, and returns a new string with every char from the index passed into the `.substring()` method, up until the end of the string.
 For example: